Massimo Calvelli: Early life and education

+completed his graduation degree in Law from the University of Florence.

+Tennis career

-Born in Montevarchi, Calvelli was an Italian World Youth Cup representative in his junior career and made the boys' singles semi-finals of the 1991 Australian Open.
+He was an Italian World Youth Cup representative in his junior career and made the boys' singles semi-finals of the 1991 Australian Open.
 Calvelli turned professional in 1992 and competed briefly on the international tour, reaching a best singles ranking of 255 in the world.
 Most notably he featured in the main draw of the Bologna ATP Tour tournament in 1995 and won his first round match over world number 56 Vincent Spadea.

+Corporate career

-Since 2020 he has served as the chief executive officer of the Association of Tennis Professionals.
+From 2020 to 2025 he was the chief executive officer of the Association of Tennis Professionals.

+After his departure from ATP in 2025, in June 2026 he was appointed chief executive officer of Italian football club AC Milan.